 Submission Number: 90

 Submitter Name Ayla Aitchinson (Late Submission)

-C C C 1 · ·
+Summary of Submission

 - 1. Section 04.13 Raglan Development Plan Strongly disagrees with the use of Gilmore Street, Steward Street as a main road/thoroughfare, to avoid adverse health and safety effects.
 Bankart Street was upgraded for this purpose. - 2.
 Support the 10m height within the Raglan CBD. - 3.
 Retain the location of the bus station in front of the library. - 4.
 Support all cycling and walking trails.